mroviranavarro/Poroviscoelastic_Tides/README.md

 #### tidal_ocean.m
-Description: Propagate the solution from the core to the surface but with the possibility of an ocean
+Description: Propagate the solution from the core to the surface but with the possibility of a subsurface ocean

 Inputs:
 Required